EsupPortail/esup-koha/README.md

 ## Introduction

-esup-koha is a JSR168 portlet that displays patron information and loans information of the KOHA [http://koha-community.org] account of the portal current user.
+esup-koha is a JSR168 portlet that displays loans information and holds information of the KOHA [http://koha-community.org] account of the portal current user.

-The user can also renew its loans.
+The user can also renew its loans and cancel holds.

 ## Installation